mathiasbynens/jquery-visibility/README.md

-# Page Visibility plugin for jQuery
+# Page Visibility shim for jQuery

 This plugin gives you a very simple API that allows you to execute callbacks when the page’s visibility state changes.